valnyx17/git-convention/README.md

 ## commit message convention: `hrcc`

-`hrcc` is a commit message convention made by me, ashxi, in order to make a commit convention with the readability of putting whatever you want but the automatationability of the angular commit convention.
+`hrcc` is a commit message convention made by me, dare, in order to make a commit convention with the readability of putting whatever you want but the automatationability of the angular commit convention.

 in this git convention, it will mostly be used for squash commits from a feature branch to the dev branch.